-Young Brooke Shields from the 70s.
+Young Brooke Shields

 Despite her efforts to be taken seriously as an actress, Brooke Shields has been unable to escape her youth, during which time she found herself in the precarious position of simultaneously being idolized as a late '70s icon of adolescent wholesome virginal innocence and being constantly photographed in manners verging on the mildly pornographic.
 Shield's early career was managed and pushed by her mother Teri Shields, a small-time actress, who placed her daughter in front of the camera before she was even one.
 As the Ivory Snow baby, Shields was once hailed the "most beautiful baby in America."